Skip to Main Content

 Classic car insurance is another type of coverage that is used to financially protect specialty collector vehicles or antique cars.
 This also includes cars that are expected to increase in value, rather than depreciate over time.
 Many traditional car insurance companies offer classic car insurance policies, but to get a policy, your vehicle must meet a series of criteria.

-First, the vehicle must be a certain age (i.e. at least 20 years old) in order to be considered “classic.”
+First, the vehicle must be a certain age (i.e., at least 20 years old) in order to be considered “classic.”
 Mileage restrictions may also apply, so if you drive a classic car as your daily commuter, you may not qualify for this type of insurance.
 Additionally, some insurers have restrictions on how the vehicle is stored.

-Unless you own an older Ferrari model that meets these qualifications, like a 1985 Ferrari Testarossa, you likely may not be able to get classic car insurance.
+Unless you own an older Ferrari model that meets these qualifications, like a 1985 Ferrari Testarossa, you may not be able to get classic car insurance.

 Exotic and luxury car insurance

-For example, a 2023 Porsche Panamera has an MSRP of $135,200 and a 2023 Tesla Model X starts at $120,000 for the base model.
+For example, a 2023 Porsche Panamera has an MSRP of $135,200 and a 2023 Tesla Model X starts at $79,990 for the base model.
 Most new Ferrari models cost significantly more than both of these vehicles, which means the cost of insurance will likely be much higher.

 Why don’t insurance companies cover Ferraris?